Professor Scott Davis

 Deputy Chair, Director since 2020

-Prior to joining Sparke Helmore, Vanessa was the Managing Director of a Cairns base law firm and town planning practice.
-Vanessa has experience working on large scale master-planned projects and has acted for local government, state government agencies, developers and publicly listed companies providing town planning and legal advice on a large range of matters in Queensland.
+Before joining Sparke Helmore, Vanessa was the Managing Director of a Cairns-based law and town planning firm.
+She has extensive experience on large-scale master-planned projects and has advised local and state government, developers, and publicly listed companies across Queensland.

 Vanessa is a graduate of the Australian Institute of Company Directors, Company Directors Course.
-Vanessa is also the Deputy Chair of Ports North, the Chair of the Ports North Human Resources Committee, a former Chair of the Board of the JUTE Theatre Company and has served a number of not-for-profit boards.
+She is a former Deputy Chair of Ports North and Chair of the Ports North Human Resources Committee.
+Vanessa has also chaired the JUTE Theatre Company and contributed to multiple not-for-profit boards.

 “I am passionate about regional Queensland and particularly the local community where I live and work.
 Regional cities such as Cairns face a number of challenges not even imagined by their city peers including a lack of resources, infrastructure and access to quality health services for people living with cancer.
 It’s a privilege to work with the COUCH Board and staff in supporting local people and providing a much-needed local service.”